EDUCBA Logo

 Please follow the below steps to use this function.

 • You must first select some blank cells in the other direction as the original set of cells and select the same number of cells.
-In our example, we need to select 24 cells in the opposite direction.
+In our example, we must select 24 cells in the opposite direction.
 As you can see in the below screenshot, I have selected 24 blank cells in the Vertical direction.

 TRANSPOSE Formula in Excel output 9